royaldream/CO-SEM-VI/README.md

 # CO-SEM-VI
-#get all project and code
+#get all project and code.